 Day 5 — Glen Nevis/Isle of Skye

 Head north, tracing the eastern shores of Loch Linnhe into a mystical landscape of sweeping slopes and rocky peaks.
 Pass the western end of Glen Coe, scene of a historic massacre of the MacDonald clan in 1692, before continuing to Fort William.
 Join a conservationist and John Muir historian for a guided hike beneath the hulking summit of Ben Nevis, the highest peak in the United Kingdom.
-Later this afternoon, follow the “road to the isles” and cross over the sea to Skye.
+Later this afternoon, follow the “road to the isles” and cross over the sea to Skye, including a stop for a visit to the spectacular Eilean Donan Castle.
 (3-4 miles hiking, 3 hours) Bosville Hotel (B,L,D)